 This is the authenticity of Huahine.

-There are a number of great B & B s on the island and then the two lovely, 3-star resorts.
-Huahine residents prefer to not have the larger hotels build here.
-They wish to keep the island welcoming to tourists but not over ridden with them.
+There are a number of great B & Bs on the island and then the two lovely, 3-star resorts.
+Huahine residents prefer to not have the larger hotels built here.
+They wish to keep the island welcoming to tourists but not overridden with them.

-Open 7 days a week from 10am to 10pm, The Huahine Yacht Club is located right on the water, very simply decorated and leaves you quite satisfied.
+Open 7 days a week from 10 am to 10 pm, The Huahine Yacht Club is located right on the water, very simply decorated, and leaves you quite satisfied.
 Also, be sure and try their sorbets and ice creams made of local fruits and flavors!
-Restaurant provides free transportation from select hotels and pensions.
+The restaurant provides free transportation from select hotels and pensions.
 (Thank you Tekura from Tahiti Tourism for this description of the Huahine Yacht Club!)

-I highly recommending a stay of at least three nights on Huahine.
-Lot’s of good times will be had on the “authentic” island of French Polynesia!
+I highly recommend a stay of at least three nights on Huahine.
+Lots of good times will be had on the “authentic” island of French Polynesia!